iStock 684059556

-Venous Thrombectomy
+Venous Thrombectomy in Panama City, FL

 Venous thrombectomy is the surgical removal of a clot within a large vein.
 This type of clot most often develops as a complication of deep vein thrombosis (DVT), a common but serious condition in which a clot develops in a vein deep within the body.
 DVT causes vein damage, resulting in impeded blood flow.
 Many patients with DVT are asymptomatic, but if the clot detaches and travels to the lungs, it may lead to pulmonary embolism, a potentially fatal condition.
 A venous thrombectomy is generally viewed as a treatment of last resort, sometimes performed when the patient is already experiencing a pulmonary embolism.